 This is one of the best parts of affiliate marketing.
 The fact that you don’t need to work always before you make your income.
-Affiliate marketing as giving me the luxury to do so many things…
+Affiliate marketing has given me the luxury to do so many things…

-I can travel at my leisure time without having to worry about my work or any boss.
-Best part? there are months I don’t work and I still get paid on the previous works I’ve done.
+I can travel in my leisure time without having to worry about my work or any boss.
+Best part? there are months I don’t work and I still get paid for the previous works I’ve done.

 Below is a screenshot of one of my earnings…